dreadwrr/Developer-buddy/README.md

 Contantly up to date as I use this daily when developing.

 3 modes. normal, mem and mc.
 The traditional loop, an array or multiple core.
-Highly optimized code and written strictly in bash.
+Highly optimized code and written strictly in bash. <BR><BR><BR><BR>